lydianyagitari/liri-node-app/README.md

 #Overview

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.
+Getting Started
-Getting Started • Clone down repo. • Run command 'npm install' in Terminal or GitBash • Run command 'node liri.js' or one of the commands below.
+• Clone down repo.
+• Run command 'npm install' in Terminal or GitBash
+• Run command 'node liri.js' or one of the commands below.

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies
-Overview

 # LIRI Bot